 Big Fishing On Lake Ontario

-In the pocket just west of P-ville, an inside rod tipped over, with the fish taking an Orange Michigan Stinger with a Black/Glo ladderback.
-The boys were worn out so they deferred to their father and Frank Sr. took the rod.
-Dave hollered that the big fish was crossing from the starboard to the port, risking a tangle in our 8 lines.
-I quickly cleared the outside board giving this fish plenty of room to maneuver.
-The fish spun back to the starboard side and flashed bright silver as it crossed the transom.
+The excitement mounted as Dave shouted that the fish was crossing from the starboard to port side, risking a tangle in our eight lines.
+I swiftly cleared the outside board, giving the fish plenty of room to maneuver.
+The powerful fish spun back toward the starboard side and flashed its brilliant silver as it crossed the transom.

 Two Trophy Fish in Lake Ontario